pkerspe/ESP-StepperMotor-Server/README.md

 The following commands are available:

 <command> [<shortcut>]: <description>

+Built in commands:
-help [h]:               show a list of all available commands moveby [mb]*:           move by a specified number of units. requires the id of the stepper to move, the amount pf movement and also optional the unit for the movement (mm, steps, revs).
+help [h]:               show a list of all available commands moveby [mb]*:           move by a specified number of units. requires the id of the stepper to move, the amount of movement and also optional the unit for the movement (mm, steps, revs).
 If no unit is specified steps will be assumed as unit.
-E.g. mb=0&v:-100&u:mm to move the stepper with id 0 by -100 mm moveto [mt]*:           move to an absolute position. requires the id of the stepper to move, the amount pf movement and also optional the unit for the movement (mm, steps, revs).
+Optionally you can also set the speed in steps/second, acceleration and deceleration, each in steps/second/second).
+Set speeds, acceleration and deceleration are rememebered until overwritten again.
+E.g. mb=0&v:-100&u:mm&s:200 to move the stepper with id 0 by -100 mm with a speed of 200 steps per second moveto [mt]*:           move to an absolute position. requires the id of the stepper to move, the amount of movement and also optional the unit for the movement (mm, steps, revs).
 If no unit is specified steps will be assumed as unit.
-E.g. mt=0&v:100&u:revs to move the stepper with id 0 to the absolute position at 100 revolutions config [c]:             print the current configuration to the console as JSON formatted string emergencystop [es]:     trigger emergency stop for all connected steppers.
+Optionally you can also set the speed in steps/second, acceleration and deceleration, each in steps/second/second).
+Set speeds, acceleration and deceleration are rememebered until overwritten again.
+E.g. mt=0&v:100&u:revs&a:100 to move the stepper with id 0 to the absolute position at 100 revolutions with an acceleration of 100 steps per second^2 config [c]:             print the current configuration to the console as JSON formatted string emergencystop [es]:     trigger emergency stop for all connected steppers.
 This will clear all target positions and stop the motion controller module immediately.
 In order to proceed normal operation after this command has been issued, you need to call the `revokeemergencystop` [res] command revokeemergencystop [res]:      revoke a previously triggered emergency stop.
 This must be called before any motions can proceed after a call to the emergency-stop command